Enhancing Global Health Security in Uzbekistan

 MARCH 2021

-The construction team worked to transform the space into a functional environment for the staff in-country to respond rapidly during a small or large national response.
+The construction team worked to transform the space into a functional environment for the staff in-country to respond rapidly during small or large -scale national responses.

 img_1